Netflix/falcor-router/README.md

 **This release is a developer preview.** We are looking for community help to track down and fix bugs.
 We are also looking for help porting the Router to other platforms.

+You can check out a working example server for a Netflix-like application [here](http://github.com/netflix/falcor-express-demo) right now.
+Alternately you can go through this short tutorial:

 ## Getting Started

 Let's use the Falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
 The JSON resource will contain the following contents: